-Security is one of the hallmarks of the Snowflake Architecture.
+Security is one of the hallmarks of Snowflake Architecture.
 Data is encrypted both in transit and at rest.
 There are multiple authentication mechanisms that Snowflake supports, including two-factor authentication and federated authentication with support for SSO.
 Role-based access control and capabilities to restrict access based on pre-defined criteria.
 Snowflake also boasts of a host of certifications including HIPAA and SOC2 Type2.
 Refer to the Snowflake security documentation for more details.

 Sharing and Collaboration

-Snowflake offers a unique feature for data owners to share their data with partners or other consumers without needing to creating a new copy of the data.
+Snowflake offers a unique feature for data owners to share their data with partners or other consumers without needing to create a new copy of the data.
 The consumer of the data only pays for the processing of the data as there is no data movement involved and their storage is not utilized.
 Avoid the hassles involved in FTP or email by using native sharing features provided by Snowflake that you can invoke via native SQL.

 Snowflake is the only fully managed data warehouse that is available in multiple clouds while retaining the same user experience.
 Snowflake meets its users where they are comfortable and by doing so, reduces the need to move data back and forth from their cloud environment to Snowflake over the internet.
-Snowflake is available on Amazon Web Services, Google Cloud Platform and Microsoft Azure.
+Snowflake is available on Amazon Web Services, Google Cloud Platform, and Microsoft Azure.

 Performance and Scalability

 Snowflake is well known for its performance capabilities.
-By enabling scaling of compute and storage separately, Snowflake eliminated one of the biggest bottlenecks associated with traditional database technologies while preserving everything good about traditional RDBMS technologies.
+By enabling scaling of computing and storage separately, Snowflake eliminated one of the biggest bottlenecks associated with traditional database technologies while preserving everything good about traditional RDBMS technologies.
 Users can start by specifying a cluster size for initial deployment and scale as they need to even while the system is up and running.
 Scaling operations are handled transparently to the users by Snowflake.

 Snowflake offers a simplified pricing experience to users.
-A real pay per use model supports billing on a per-second basis.
+A real pay-per-use model supports billing on a per-second basis.
 Users only pay for the storage that they use, and the computing power deployed to process a request.
 There are no upfront costs involved or extensive planning needed to get started with your data warehousing initiative.
 Clusters scale to process heavy workloads and scale back down to the pre-defined size automatically.
 Users get billed for the expanded capacity only for the duration of use.

-Where does Snowflake run?
+Where does Snowflake run

 Snowflake on Amazon Web Services (AWS)

-Snowflake was initially released on Amazon Web Services (AWS) and is a cloud-native data warehousing platform for loading, analyzing and reporting on large amounts of data.
+Snowflake was initially released on Amazon Web Services (AWS) and is a cloud-native data warehousing platform for loading, analyzing, and reporting large amounts of data.
 Conventional on-premise technologies like Oracle and Teradata are expensive for many small to mid-sized businesses.
-Procurement and installation of hardware, the expense involved in the installation and maintenance of software are just a couple of reasons for this perception.
+Procurement and installation of hardware, and the expense involved in the installation and maintenance of software are just a couple of reasons for this perception.
 Snowflake, on the other hand, is installed in the cloud and becomes available for users within minutes.
 Snowflake’s pricing model delivers incredible flexibility for organizations of all sizes to adopt a data warehouse as a unified data store for reporting and analytics.
 AWS users can spin up their Snowflake environment directly from the AWS marketplace.

 Snowflake on Azure

 Snowflake later launched on the Microsoft Azure cloud platform.
-This launch enabled the companies already on Azure cloud the choice to go with either Azure’s SQL Datawarehouse or with Snowflake as their data warehousing technology of choice.
-Read this blog to get a started with Snowflake on Azure.
+This launch enabled the companies already on the Azure cloud the choice to go with either Azure’s SQL Datawarehouse or with Snowflake as their data warehousing technology of choice.
+Read this blog to get started with Snowflake on Azure.
 Customers who leverage Azure on Snowflake can also benefit from one of the industry-leading business intelligence products, Microsoft PowerBI.
 By co-locating the data warehouse and PowerBI, customers can avoid the latency that is typically involved in moving data from the data warehouse to the cloud environment that is hosting the Business Intelligence software.
 Follow this link to understand how easy it is to connect PowerBI to Snowflake.

 Snowflake on Google Cloud

 In June 2019, Google announced a strategic partnership with Snowflake to offer customers of Google Cloud Platform to leverage Snowflake as one of the choices of data warehousing technologies available in addition to Google BigQuery.
-Looker and Snowflake are one of the most prominent technology combination in the market currently.
+Looker and Snowflake are one of the most prominent technology combinations in the market currently.
 With the acquisition of Looker and the availability of Snowflake, GCP customers can now benefit from the shared synergy and co-existence of these products within the same cloud environment.

 Saras Analytics is an official Snowflake ETL Partner.
 Our product, Daton, seamlessly replicates data from various data sources into Snowflake without you having to write a single line of code.
 With 100+ connectors to different data sources, Daton is the fastest and easiest way to replicate data to Snowflake.